Taryn Manning: Substance abuse issues

-Manning has alcohol abuse disorder.
-In 2016, Orange is the New Black producers threatened to remove Manning from the show and required her to enter a drug rehabilitation facility for treatment after her alcohol abuse began to interfere with production of the series.
+Manning has a history of alcoholism.
+In 2016, Orange is the New Black producers threatened to remove Manning from the show and required her to enter a drug rehabilitation facility for treatment after her alcohol use began to interfere with production of the series.
 Manning, defying production orders, refused treatment and left rehab after one day.

+In 2023, Manning caused concern when she posted a series of erratic content to her social media including a video of her inebriated behind the wheel of a car graphically detailing her affair with a married man.